King’s state visit to France postponed amid widespread retirement age protests

 The King’s first state visit of his reign has been postponed amid widespread French protests over President Emmanuel Macron’s retirement age reforms.

-The French Presidency confirmed the postponement on Friday morning, while Buckingham Palace has yet to comment.
+“Their Majesties greatly look forward to the opportunity to visit France as soon as dates can be found.”

+Charles and Camilla were due to travel from France to Germany for a state visit, from next Wednesday to Friday, it is understood the visit to Berlin will proceed as planned.

-Downing Street later confirmed the Mr Macron had asked the British Government to postpone the trip.
+Downing Street later confirmed Mr Macron had asked the British Government to postpone the trip.

 A Government spokesperson said: “The King and Queen Consort’s state visit to France has been postponed.